 There are a variety of weekly training opportunities available, depending on where the student is placed for training.
 These include daily patient and family contact, staff meetings, in-service training, clinical rounds, and interdisciplinary training.
 Physical therapy students are also able to gain exposure to other programs such as Child and Family Support, Parent and Children Together, Community Rehab, and Aquatic Therapy, as well as Kennedy Krieger’medical clinics.

 A contract must be in place between Kennedy Krieger Institute and the student’s university prior to beginning a graduate level training placement in physical therapy.

 Physical Therapy Residency Program:

-The Pediatric Physical Therapy Residency Program at Kennedy Krieger Institute is designed to offer licensed physical therapists the opportunity to obtain post-graduate, pediatric, clinical specialty training in a supportive and structured environment.
-The residency program promotes professional growth, leadership, and contributes to the evidence-based practice of physical therapy.including intensive training and broad clinical exposure.
-The program prepares the resident to sit for the Pediatric Specialty Certification (PCS) at its conclusion.
-Kennedy Krieger has partnered with The University of Maryland Medical System’s Children’s Hospital, The Johns Hopkins Hospital’s Children’s Center, and The University of Maryland Baltimore School of Medicine’s Department of Physical Therapy and Rehabilitation Sciences (PTRS) to create this exciting opportunity.
-Residents will receive clinical mentoring in a variety of pediatric settings, didactic training, and will participate in teaching and evidence-based learning opportunities throughout the year.
+The Kennedy Krieger Institute Physical Therapy Residency Program is designed to offer licensed physical therapists the opportunity to obtain post-graduate, pediatric clinical specialty training in a supportive and structured environment.
+Kennedy Krieger Institute has partnered with The University of Maryland Medical System’s Children’s Hospital, The Johns Hopkins Hospital’s Children’s Center, and The University of Maryland Baltimore School of Medicine’s Department of Physical Therapy and Rehabilitation Sciences to create this exciting opportunity.

 Related Materials and Information: